Gurudayal19/ev101-scripts/L5 Let's model your own vehicle /Project Instructions.md

 ## 2. Select the target specification for your vehicle

-Select the target specification for your vehicle.
-Refer to lesson [Selecting the Target Specifications for the bike](https://www.pupilfirst.school/targets/10109) to recap on how to proceed with this if you have doubts.
+Choose the target specifications for your vehicle.
+If you're unsure how to proceed with this, refer to the [lesson](https://www.pupilfirst.school/targets/10109) on selecting target specifications for the bike for guidance.

 ## 3. Finalize specifications, so your vehicle can compete with its ICE Counterpart

-Finalize what specifications you want to move the vehicle to compete with its ICE Counterpart.
-Your electric conversion needs to be able to beat the petrol version of the bike you plan to convert.
-You can refer to lesson [Finalizing Target Specifications and calculating Traction Force](https://www.pupilfirst.school/targets/10110) where we looked at the first steps to be taken when you want to convert an existing petrol vehicle, and the vehicle was already selected by us.
+Finalize the specifications necessary for your vehicle to compete effectively with its Internal Combustion Engine (ICE) counterpart.
+Your electric conversion should outperform the petrol version of the bike you intend to convert.
+To guide you through this process, you can refer to the lesson on [Finalizing Target Specifications and calculating Traction Force](https://www.pupilfirst.school/targets/10110) where we looked at the first steps to be taken when you want to convert an existing petrol vehicle, and the vehicle was already selected by us.

 - You can assume the coefficient of drag to around 0.5 - 0.6, for your motorcycle/scooter.
  or, you can refer to this [link](http://www.bgsoflex.com/airdragchart.html) for Air drag coefficient and frontal area calculation if you plan on using a different sized vehicle.

-- To calculate the frontal area, the rule of thumb is to take the front view image of the car or bike, and draw small boxes on the front view.
-Then calculate the area of those boxes and that is the frontal area.
-You can use the size of the tire as a reference, as tire sizes are standard for all vehicles and are easily available.
+- To calculate the frontal area, a practical method is to take the front view image of the vehicle and partition it into small boxes.
+Then, calculate the combined area of these boxes, which represents the frontal area.
+You can also use the size of the tires as a reference point since tire sizes are standardized for all vehicles and readily available.

 > Note: Make sure to collect all the data that is needed to fill in the table, as they are necessary to get all the calculations correct.

 ## 4. Simulate energy consumption

-Simulate energy consumption with the already available Vehicle specs (for example, weight, tires, etc).
-This was discussed in lesson [Calculating Energy Consumption {Software simulation in Scilab and Xcos - Part 2.](https://www.pupilfirst.school/targets/10112)
+Perform energy consumption simulations using the provided vehicle specifications, which include details such as weight, tire size, and tire friction coefficient.
+This process aligns with what we covered in the lesson titled[Calculating Energy Consumption {Software simulation in Scilab and Xcos - Part 2.](https://www.pupilfirst.school/targets/10112)
 > Note: You won't be able to calculate the weight of the vehicle after you convert it to electric as this is an online course and everything you do is simulated.
-Hence, it's best to consider already available specifications like the weight, tire size, tire friction coefficient, etc. of the vehicle that you are converting.)
+Hence, it's best to consider already available specifications like the weight, tire size, tire friction coefficient, etc. of the vehicle that you are converting.

 ## 5. Build the block diagram and calculate the average energy consumption

 Next build Xcos block diagram.
 Refer to the [Scilab Xcos tutorial](https://demo.pflms.com/markdown_attachments/1799/hZD5Ts_9vW009i5TZQ7zxg) if you are stuck anywhere with Xcos.

 You can use the same Xcos block diagram built in the lesson [Calculating Energy Consumption {Software simulation in Scilab and Xcos - Part 2](https://www.pupilfirst.school/targets/10112) that we used to design the 2-wheeler and change the parameters in "scinotes".
-There is no need to build another block diagram or make any changes, the same diagram can be used for any vehicle.
+There's no need to create a new block diagram or make any alterations; the same diagram can be applied universally to any vehicle.

-Now that you have finished building a mathematical model for your very own electric vehicle and have received your energy consumption figure, it's time to move on to finalizing everything else in your vehicle.
-This is important because you will be using this same method in the future when you are going to build your own electric vehicle or design an electric vehicle.
+Now that you have successfully developed a mathematical model for your electric vehicle and obtained your energy consumption results, it's time to proceed with finalizing all other aspects of your vehicle.
+This step holds significant importance since you will be utilizing the same methodology in future endeavors, whether you're building your own electric vehicle or designing one.

 ## 6. Design a battery pack to manage the calculated energy needs

-Design a battery pack to manage the energy needs you calculated in the previous step.
-You should select at least 5 batteries from the list given below for comparison.
+Design a battery pack to fulfill the energy requirements calculated in the previous step.
+Your task involves selecting a minimum of five batteries from the provided list for comparison.

 > Important: Please select batteries only from the list below in your project.